diabhey/ab-print/README.md

 # ab-print
 A generic header-only print library for C++.
-It can be considered as a flexible alternative to iostreams.
+It can be considered a flexible alternative to streams.

 ```c++
 #include <array>